the-alex-g/the-alex-g.github.io/README.md

 #### Fam Jams

 Once a month my famliy gets together and spends a saturday making a video game.
-One of my younger brothers is "in charge" and tells us what to make.
+One of my younger brothers is the creative director and tells us what to make.
 Then, the we all make something together.
 All our Fam Jam games are [here][Fam Jam].

 [Archea]: https://the-alex-g.github.io/Archea
 [Frost]: https://the-alex-g.github.io/Frost